Kinto/kinto/docs/faq.rst

 provided conflict resolution strategies are:

 * SERVER_WINS: local changes are overridden by remote ones ;
-* CLIENT_WINS: remote changes are overriden by local ones ;
+* CLIENT_WINS: remote changes are overridden by local ones ;
 * MANUAL (default): handle them on your own.

 Then there is, of course, a `convenient helper to handle conflict one by one